Museums, Cultural Heritage and Collections

 04 hrs: Exams

-Blackboard will be used throughout the course for announcements, assignments and literature.
+Blackboard will be used for course information and documents, announcements, weekly readings and assignments.

 Registration Studeren à la Carte and Contractonderwijs